 The footsteps, I have discovered, are the worst part.

 Terror is bad enough on its own, but I never knew how being constantly frightened and in pain leaves one exhausted.
-Every time I try to think about what I must do next — I cannot stay in Shylock's house forever — even moving my body seems like too much.
+Every time I try to think about what I must do next—I cannot stay in Shylock's house forever—even moving seems like too much.
 The obvious solution is to leave Venice and sojourn to some other city, but between my barely healed injuries and the wreck fear seems to have made of my mind, I can hardly imagine undertaking such a venture.

 Shylock seems distracted at the moment, which may buy me some time.
 If Ignazio's chatter at breakfast is accurate, his friend (or at least former colleague; 'tis difficult to imagine Shylock having friends) is attending supper here today.
 Shylock is in the kitchen at the moment, preparing food.
 His cooking skills are extremely annoying.
 They make me actually want to eat.

 I despise him, as I have cause to do, and he despises me, as, I can just admit, he has cause to do.
 We have barely let up fighting and insulting each other since I came through his door, and yet, for all that, he has not hurt me.
-Not because he's afraid; I saw in his face yesterday that he was ready to strike me, and yet resisted.
+'Tis not because he's afraid.
+I saw in his face yesterday that he was ready to strike me, and yet resisted.
 And I hate this the most.

 The last thing I want is pity, from Shylock or anyone else.
 I think of beggars in the street and the pigeons clustered on the steps, all dependent for their food on how generous the better off are feeling that day.
 What they have can be taken away at any moment, and I do not know how they handle the suspense.